 How We’ve Organized Our Recommendations

-Our hotel recommendations are broken down by neighborhood.
+As I said above, these hotel recommendations are broken down by neighborhood.

-We then break down hotels into price ranges: budget (under $200 per night), mid-range ($200 - $400 per night), and luxury ($400 - $600 per night).
+Then, you will see a list of recommended hotels in each neighborhood broken down into price brackets: budget (under $200 per night), mid-range ($200 - $400 per night), and luxury ($400 - $600 per night).

 Why Trust Our Advice?

-Why should you rely on our information?
-Because we speak with tourists every day during our walking tours.
+Because my fellow local tour guides and I speak with tourists every day during our walking tours.

 They tell us what they like and don’t like about their accommodations around the city.
 Some rave and some rant.